gmhafiz/go8/README.md

 Conventionally, all apps are placed inside the `cmd` folder.

-Using `Task`:
+If you have `Task` installed, the server can be run with:

     task run

-Without `Task`
+or without `Task`, just like in quick start section:

     go run cmd/go8/main.go

 ## Docker

 You can build a docker image with the app with its config files.
 Docker needs to be installed beforehand.

      task docker-build

-Run the following command to build a container from this image. `--net=host` tells the container to use local's network so that it can access local's database.
+Run the following command to build a container from this image. `--net=host` tells the container to use local's network so that it can access host database.

+    docker-compose up -d postgres # If you haven't run this from quick start task docker-run

+### docker-compose

+If you prefer to use docker-compose instead, both server and the database can be run with:

-    task docker-run
+    task docker-compose-start

 # Tooling